mas-bandwidth/yojimbo/BUILDING.md

 3. Download, build and install premake5

-4. Download, build and install libsodium
+4. Download, build and install libsodium and libucl

 5. Build release version of libyojimbo, run tests